THAD Courses

 SECTION DESCRIPTION

 Continuing from critical frameworks established in H101: Global Modernisms, the second semester of the introduction to art history turns to designed, built, and crafted objects and environments.
 The course does not present a conventional history of the modern movement, but rather engages with a broad range of materials, makers, traditions, sites, and periods in the history of architecture and design.
 Global in scope, spanning from the ancient world to the present, and organized thematically, the lectures explicitly challenge Western-modernist hierarchies and question myths of race, gender, labor, technology, capitalism, and colonialism.
 The course is intended to provide students with critical tools for interrogating the past as well as imagining possible futures for architecture and design.
+This course is a graduation requirement for all BFA programs.

-First year students are registered into sections by the Liberal Arts Division.
+First-year students are pre-registered for this course by the Liberal Arts Division.

-Transfer students should register into the evening section offered in the Spring semester.
-Pre-registration into this section is managed by Liberal Arts Division.
+Incoming Transfer students should register into an evening section offered in the Spring semester.
+Registration is managed by the Division of Liberal Arts.

 Major Requirement | BFA